elloo/p1xt-studies/cs50/crack.md

 Crack.c was the first CS50 problem that made me trip up.
 I was just about to settle on submitting the less comfortable problem set when I found my solution.

 For my solution, a decent understanding of combinatronics is required.
-It helped to draw out how the different index positions would cycle through a given set of characters (52 for this problem).
+It helps to draw out how the different index positions would cycle through a given set of characters (52 for this problem).

 As always, simplification helped immensely.